 • BRIAC Behavior Rating Instrument for Autistic and other Atypical Children

 A brief observation in a single setting cannot present a true picture of an individual’s abilities and behaviors.
-At first glance, the person with autism may appear to have mental retardation, a behavior disorder, or even problems with hearing.
+At first glance, the person with autism may appear to have intellectual disability, a behavior disorder, or even problems with hearing.
 However, it is important also to distinguish autism from other conditions, since an accurate diagnosis can provide the basis for building an appropriate and effective educational and treatment program.

 While no one can predict the future, we do know that some adults with autism live and work independently in the community, while others depend on the support of family and professionals.
 Adults with autism can benefit from vocational training to provide them with the skills needed for obtaining jobs, in addition to social and recreational programs.
 Adults with autism may live in a variety of residential settings, ranging from independent home or apartments to group homes, supervised apartment settings, living with other family members to more structured residential care.